Story for the Week

 Publication Date: August 2, 2022

 I received an advance copy of this title from NetGalley and G.P.
-Putnam Sons in exchange for an honest review.
+Putnam Sons.

 Publisher’s Description